 Extra Credit: Made a video showing something you cooked or grew in a garden or in a pot.
 Post it on our SCEC Home school facebook group or email to Karen.

 OPAL WHITELEY : Spirit of Nature

 Videos and more

 - Discovering a Gem: On the Trail of Opal Whiteley.
 A fun video exploring Opal’s life and legacy, with Karen and Brook the History Dog.

 - What are the insects doing in the Fall?
 How should you treat the small creatures you find?
 How to help the tiny creatures in your yard.

 - How to make an inviting Fairy House- by one of our students

-- Pioneer School lesson by Miss Tricia Powell, quill pen writing
+- Video Pioneer School lesson by Miss Tricia Powell, circa 1890

 We expect that you will love our curriculum!
 If you find that it’s not for you, you may cancel your subscription through Paypal.
 As a non-profit organization our budget is very limited and we count on your registration in order to provide the highest quality programs.
 The custom online curriculum is copyrighted to Singing Creek Educational Center and we appreciate it if you don’t share it outside your classroom.
 (We may also use other third-party resources that are not part of our copyright.)
 Thank you for your understanding.

 Contact our Director for more information.